 Bridgetown Barbados Travel Guide

 Fresh seafood like flying fish, mahi-mahi, and snapper stand out.
-Bajan food has savory and often spicy characteristics, using Scotch Bonnet peppers against the heat.
+Bajan food has savory and often spicy characteristics, using Scotch Bonnet peppers versus the heat.
 Thyme, marjoram, garlic, and onions form the base for many dishes.

 Tipping is customary.